-One of his most recent highlights was his debut at the Royal Opera House in London as Chief Police Officer in a new production of the opera The Nose by Shostakovich, directed by Barrie Kosky.
-He has performed this role many times before on such stages as Staatsoper Berlin, Komische Oper Berlin, Lausanne Opera, Dutch National Opera, Opéra de Lyon, Aix-en-Provence Festival, and the Metropolitan Opera in New York.
-At the Royal Opera House in Covent Garden, Alexander is a regular guest in the course of subsequent seasons, having sung Chekalinsky in The Queen of Spades and Cerevin in From the House of the Dead.
-A vast number of other roles performed by Alexander include Prince Nilsky in The Gambler for the The Opéra de Monte-Carlo, Monostatos in Die Zauberflöte for the Teatro Massimo in Palermo, Astrologer in a new production of The Golden Cockerel for The Royal Theatre of La Monnaie in Brussels and the Teatro Real in Madrid.
+One of his most recent highlights was his debut at the Royal Opera House in London as the Chief Police Officer in a new production of the opera The Nose by Shostakovich, directed by Barrie Kosky.
+He performed this role many times before on such stages as the Berlin State Opera, the Komische Oper Berlin, the Lausanne Opera, the Dutch National Opera, the Opéra de Lyon, the Aix en Provence Festival, and the Metropolitan Opera in New York.
+At the Royal Opera House in Covent Garden, Alexander has become a regular guest of the theatre throughout subsequent seasons, having sung Chekalinsky in The Queen of Spades and Cerevin in From the House of the Dead.
+A vast number of other parts performed by Alexander include Prince Nilsky in The Gambler for the Opéra de Monte-Carlo, Monostatos in Die Zauberflöte for the Teatro Massimo in Palermo, Astrologer in a new production of The Golden Cockerel for The Royal Theatre of La Monnaie in Brussels and the Teatro Real in Madrid.

-Alexander has received the highest critical acclaim for his portrayal of the Drunken Peasant in Shostakovich's Lady Macbeth of the Mtsensk District at Teatro alla Scala in Milan, Teatro Real in Madrid, Teatro Reale di San Carlo in Naples, at the Dutch National Opera, at the Grand Théâtre de Genève, and Opéra national de Paris.
+Alexander received the highest critical acclaim for his portrayal as the Drunken Peasant in Lady Macbeth of the Mtsensk District by Shostakovich staged at the Teatro alla Scala in Milan, Teatro Real in Madrid, the Teatro Reale di San Carlo in Naples, the Dutch National Opera, the Grand Théâtre de Genève, and the Opéra National de Paris.

-Among the brightest stage events in his creative biography are the role of Sharikov in the world premiere of the opera A Dog's Heart by A. Raskatov and his participation in The Cunning Little Vixen both at the Dutch National Opera, Kedril in From the House of the Dead at the Teatro Real in Madrid, Monostatos in Die Zauberflöte at the Teatro La Fenice, Monsieur Triquet in Eugene Onegin and Monostatos in Die Zauberflöte at the Grand Théâtre de Genève, Second Officer in Die Soldaten at Komische Oper Berlin, Sellem in The Rake's Progress at Deutsche Oper am Rhein in Düsseldorf, Spoletta in Tosca at the famous Bregenz Festival, Chekalinsky in The Queen of Spades at Teatro di San Carlo in Naples, and Claire Quilty in the opera Lolita at the Prague National Opera.
+Among the highlights in his creative biography are the roles of Sharikov in the world premiere of the opera A Dog's Heart by A. Raskatov and his participation in The Cunning Little Vixen both at the Dutch National Opera, Kedril in From the House of the Dead at the Teatro Real in Madrid, Monostatos in Die Zauberflöte at the Teatro La Fenice, Monsieur Triquet in Eugene Onegin and Monostatos at the Grand Théâtre de Genève, Second Officer in Die Soldaten at the Komische Oper Berlin, Sellem in The Rake's Progress at the Deutsche Oper am Rhein in Düsseldorf, Spoletta in Tosca at the famous Bregenz Festival, Chekalinsky in The Queen of Spades at the Teatro di San Carlo in Naples, and Claire Quilty in the opera Lolita at the Prague National Opera.